The 5-Minute Challenge

 7. Vision: The story of the world is a story about a vision of the future.
 The vision is simply that the world will finally be what it was created to be in the first place.
 How will it get there?
 Neither by technological advance nor by God’s people consolidating their power and imposing it.
 Rather the vision will come true in the same way that Abraham and Jesus saw it happen—unexpectedly and seemingly too late.
 Knowing that, we stay loyal through the dark times, trusting his power and mercy.

-Instead of choosing the mini-story that interests you most, try to choose the one you think will be of most interest to people of a different culture you are living among.
+Instead of choosing the mini-story that interests you most yourself, try to choose the one you think will be of most interest to people of a different culture you interact with.
 Try this as a means of understanding them better:

-1. Imagine yourself telling one of the seven SYNC mini-stories to a particular friend or a group you want to interest in the biblical story.
+1. Imagine yourself telling one of the seven SYNC mini-stories to a particular friend or a group.
+Perhaps you want to interest them in the biblical story.
+Perhaps they are already interested but don't want a long or pushy explanation.

-2. Ask yourself: "Which one of these would connect best with the person or group I am thinking of?
+2. Ask yourself: "Which one of these seven mini-stories would connect best with the person or group I am thinking of?

 3. Reflect on your choice.
 Why did you choose the mini-story you did?